 Medway Wharf Marina is a family-run business established by Ivan Dozin and his wife Jacqui over forty years ago.
-From humble beginnings with a handful of craft, it now has a wet-mooring capacity for 95 craft (35 in the basin, 70 riverside) and hard standing for 40.
-As well as moorings on both sides of the river, the marina also offers a brokerage service, storage, a slipway, cranage and calor gas facilities.
+From humble beginnings with a handful of craft, it now has a wet-mooring capacity for 60 craft (30 in the basin, 30 riverside) and hard standing for 40.
+The marina also offers a brokerage service, storage, a slipway and cranage facilities.

 Ivan and Jacqui's daughter Sally took over the business in 1999, though not much has changed – it's still run by Sally, Stephen, Ivan and Jaqui.
 “Same ol' faces – it's just that I have to do the paperwork now!” says Sally.